Life lessons from a baby giraffe

 If you study the lives of successful people though, you will see a recurring pattern.
 Were they always successful in all they did?
 No. Did success come to them quick and easy?
 No, no!
 You will find that the common streak running through their lives is their ability to stand up every time they fall.
 The ability of the baby giraffe!

-Prakash Iyer is MD, Kimberly-Clark and Executive Coach.
+By: Prakash Iyer, MD, Kimberly-Clark and Executive Coach.